 Dublin is a practical place to start your two weeks in Ireland Road Trip Itinerary as it is home to Ireland’s main airport.
 Fly into the city early and spend the day shopping, seeing the sights, and soaking up all the Georgian Dublin charm.

+There are lots of day trips to take in Dublin.
 Visit the historic Trinity College Dublin where you can catch a glimpse of the Book of Kells, which will give you an insight into Irish history.
 Then head down Grafton Street to do a bit of shopping before heading for some lunch.

 After lunch, head to Kilmainham Gaol and Dublin Castle for an insight into the city’s history before heading on to the iconic Guinness Storehouse where you can find out all you need to know about Ireland’s favourite drink.